|Student Rating:||3.5 / 5|

-The Discover it Student card is best suited for cardholders who don’t mind putting a bit of extra effort into their rewards program, as it requires users to enroll in quarterly bonus categories to earn a high rate of cash back.
-If you don’t mind keeping track of these rotating categories, then the card can have one of the most lucrative earning rates available on a student credit card.
+The Discover it® Student card is best suited for cardholders who don’t mind putting a bit of extra effort into their rewards program, as it requires you to enroll in quarterly bonus categories to earn a high rate of cash back.
+If you don’t mind keeping track of these rotating categories, you can get one of the most lucrative earning rates available on a student credit card.

-Like the Freedom Student, the Capital One Journey card offers 1 percent cash back on every purchase.
-With the Journey, however, cardholders can boost their cash back for any month to 1.25 percent when they pay their bill on time.
+Like the Freedom Student, the Capital One Journey card offers 1% cash back on every purchase.
+With the Journey, however, cardholders can boost their cash back for any month to 1.25% when they pay their bill on time.
 Users may also qualify for a credit limit increase after six months of on-time payments.
 On the downside, the Journey card has a high APR – even for a student card.

 Why get the Chase Freedom Student?

-- You are a student over 18 looking to start building credit and earning rewards.
+- You’re a student over 18 looking to start building credit and earning rewards.

-- You are interested in the Chase Ultimate Rewards program and looking for a starter card.
+- You’re interested in the Chase Ultimate Rewards program and looking for a starter card.